Luk313/md2all/README.md

 - **Syntax** : to group images, just add some "groupX" class (the same one), where X is some integer number, to the EACH image you want in the same horizontal group.
 Note that, the "groupX" classes have to be defined in ascending order.

-- the **Computed width** is the automatically computed percentage, corresponding to $1/n$ of the global width, where $n$ is the number of total images, grouped horizontally.
+- the **Computed width** for an image of the group, is the automatically computed percentage, corresponding to 1/n of the global width, where n is the number of total images, grouped horizontally.
 For example:
   - If you have 2 images, the computed width is 50% of the total width
   - If you have 3 images, the computed width is 33.3% of the total width